-Biblically speaking, we find the word mortify in the King James translation of two passages: Romans 8:13 and Colossians 3:5.
+We find the word mortify in the King James translation of two passages: Romans 8:13 and Colossians 3:5.

-• “For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.”
-(Romans 8:13)
+• “For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live” (Romans 8:13)

-• “Mortify therefore your members which are upon the earth; fornication, uncleanness, inordinate affection, evil concupiscence, and covetousness, which is idolatry.”
-(Colossians 3:5)
+• “Mortify therefore your members which are upon the earth; fornication, uncleanness, inordinate affection, evil concupiscence, and covetousness, which is idolatry” (Colossians 3:5)

 The believer, on the other hand, by the Spirit puts to death the deeds of the body.
 In other words, through the working of God’s Holy Spirit, who only dwells in believers, the believer engages in the process of sanctification or growing in holiness.
 The believer, in contrast to the non-believer, has his mind set on the Spirit and submits to God’s law.
 It is important to note that the believer is not completely free from sin.
 Putting to death the deeds of the body is a continual process that the believer must engage in on a daily basis.
-The point is that one of the marks of a true believer is one who is daily putting to death the deeds of the body.
+The point is that one of the marks of a true believer is that he is daily putting to death the deeds of the body.
 This person, the one who puts to death, or mortifies, the deeds of the body and its sinful nature will live.
 Again, this is a reference to eternal life, or heaven.

 So what is mortification of sin / the flesh?
 In a word, it’s sanctification, the process by which the Holy Spirit works in the lives of God’s adopted children to grow them and form them into the image of God’s one and only Son, Jesus Christ.
-Sanctification is God’s will for our lives (1 Thessalonians 4:3), and it is the purpose to which he has called us (Romans 8:29).
+Sanctification is God’s will for our lives (1 Thessalonians 4:3), and it is the purpose to which He has called us (Romans 8:29).

 Overcoming Sin and Temptation by John Owen and Logos Bible Software.